Finbuckle/Finbuckle.MultiTenant/docs/updated/Strategies.md

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
 Custom strategies can be created by implementing `IMultiTenantStrategy` or using `DelegateStrategy`.

-Multiple strategies can be registered after `AddMultiTenant<T>` and each strategy will be tried in the order configured until a non-null identifier is returned.
-The remaining strategies are skipped for that request.
-Note that some strategies are registered as singleton service so registering them multiple times after `AddMultiTenant<T>` is not recommended.
-The main use for registering multiple strategies of the same type is using several instances of the `DelegateStrategy` utilizing distinct logic.

 The `Strategy` property on the `StrategyInfo` member of `MultiTenantContext` instance returned by `HttpContext.GetMultiTenantContext()` returns the actual strategy used to resolve the tenant information for the current context.